 "We have chill out time in the sensory room"

-The sensory room fosters an atmosphere of relaxation.
 Relaxation is good for our children’s emotional health; it gives them a chance to explore their feelings and supports their development of communication.

 We learned how to march smartly, showing good listening skills.

-We completed an assault course.
+We complete an assault course.

 For further information contact the school office.